andreGarvin/basil-api/README.md

 ## Documentation

-- This service JSDOC comments for internal code document along with leveraging typescript for type safety at runtime
+- This service [jsdoc](https://devdocs.io/jsdoc/howto-commonjs-modules) comments for internal code document along with leveraging typescript for type safety at runtime

 - For api documentation we are using swagger for documenting all api endpoints

 ## Testing

-For testing this service will be using ava test runner/framework
+For testing this service will be using [ava](https://github.com/avajs/ava) test runner/framework